-Article 7 of the Order of 23 March 2020 allows the directors of the regional health agencies to authorize, under certain conditions, healthcare establishments to carry out a care activity other than that for which they have been authorized.
+Article 13 of the Order of 10 July 2020 allows the directors of the regional health agencies to authorize, under certain conditions, healthcare establishments to carry out a care activity other than that for which they have been authorized.

-Two orders, dated 13 and 23 March 2020, temporarily authorize pharmacists, pharmaceutical companies, cosmetic products companies, biocide product companies and classified installations for the protection of the environment to produce and market biocidal products (hydroalcoholic solutions).
+Two orders, dated 13 March 2020 and 10 July 2020, temporarily authorize pharmacists, pharmaceutical companies, cosmetic products companies, biocide product companies and classified installations for the protection of the environment to produce and market biocidal products (hydroalcoholic solutions).

-Is the government converting hotels into hospitals/medical centers for quarantine and self-isolation?
+Is the government converting hotels into hospitals / medical centers for quarantine and self-isolation?

 Yes.
-The French Prime Minister mentioned a few days ago the possibility to use hotels for isolating COVID-19 patients.
+The French Prime Minister mentioned a few weeks ago the possibility to use hotels for isolating COVID-19 patients.
 At this stage, we are not aware of any official measures in this respect.

-Is the government controlling the distribution of medicinal products/medical devices?
+Is the government controlling the distribution of medicinal products/ medical devices?